Green, Sustainable Energy

 Of course, the cheapest, cleanest energy is the energy we never use.
 As our capacity to engineer better products and build more energy efficient buildings improves, we are satisfying our power needs while reducing costs and pollution.

-have consistently supported initiatives to promote greater energy efficiency and helped pass legislation to make energy-efficient retrofits more affordable for homeowners.
-I supported the creation of financial incentives for businesses and local governments to invest in greening their buildings and vehicle fleets.
-I support rigorous national fuel efficiency standards for cars and trucks to help reduce our spending at the gas pump.
-And I sponsored legislation to make it easier for people to work from home or use public transit.
+Jim has consistently supported initiatives to promote greater energy efficiency and helped pass legislation to make energy-efficient retrofits more affordable for homeowners.
+He supported the creation of financial incentives for businesses and local governments to invest in greening their buildings and vehicle fleets.
+Jim supports rigorous national fuel efficiency standards for cars and trucks to help reduce our spending at the gas pump.
+And he sponsored legislation to make it easier for people to work from home or use public transit.

 Global Participation and Paris Agreement